harry7557558/harry7557558/esc102-portfolio-handbook/docs/tmf.md

  - My bias + The only thing I need for personal projects
  - Advantages: no additional material/space, I'm experienced, resources are openly accessible
  - Experiences: fogginess metric, nurdle camera, CIV bridge; mesh generation: marching tetrahedra, edge splitting
- - Practical considerations: judge how accurate it represents reality; don't waste time if you can kill a design with research/math
+ - Practical considerations: judge how accurate it represents reality; don't waste time if you can eliminate a design with research/math

 <br/>